7 Rules for Successfully Soliciting Board Members

 Make it happen.
 But let a board member be your political cover, if needed.

-5. Leave soliciting of board members up to other board members.
+5. Do leave soliciting of board members up to other trusted board members.

 We think it can be awkward for staff to be in the situation of making an ask of board members.